ptycho/ptypy/doc/rst/ownengine.rst

 We need to prepare a managing :any:`Ptycho`\ .
 It requires a parameter tree, as specified by ..

-We need to create a most basic input paramater tree.
+First, we create a most basic input paramater tree.
 While there are many default values, we manually specify a more verbose output and single precision.